The luxury of Roy Krishna helps ATK keep finding a way to win games | Goal.com

 His electric pace helped him chase down a long ball from Mandi Sosa and pull off an instinctive dink over Francisco Dorronsoro in Odisha goal a few minutes later.
 That has been the case with Krishna.
 When he scores, he scores in clumps and it was no surprise that he moved to the top of the goalscoring charts with the 13th of the season three minutes later.

 This time, he showed anticipation, control and instinct to trap a cross from Jayesh Rane and fire it in on the swivel past Dorronsoro.
-What his exploits did was to relegate Manuel Onwu's goal, sandwiched in between his second and third goal, to just a consolation.
+What his exploits did was to relegate Manuel Onwu's strike to just a consolation.

 Though Krishna had gone the entire month of January without scoring, he was heavily involved in ATK's victories.
 He continues to trouble defenders even in games he does not score and creates goals and opportunities for his teammates.
 His tally of five assists are a testament to that!